Strategies for Encouraging Your Child to Develop a Passion for Reading

 Example: “You can choose two books from the library today.
 What interests you?”

-How To Make Children Read books?
-Which is more useful and interesting for your child, look for books that are related to his or her hobbies, and interests.
+14. How To Make Children Read books which are more useful and interesting for your child?
+Look for books that are related to their hobbies and interests.

 Example: “Since you love animals, how about we read a story about a kid’s explorer and their animal adventures”